rahelanna/little-lemon/README.md

 # 🍋 Little Lemon Restaurant Website

 This project is a **fully responsive restaurant website** built as part of the **Meta Front-End Developer Capstone Project** on Coursera.
-It showcases the **Little Lemon Restaurant**, featuring a modern design, interactive pages, and a functional reservation system.
+It showcases the **Little Lemon Restaurant**, featuring a modern design, interactive pages, and a functional booking system.

 ---